whyjz/ncu-env-data-science/docs/outlines/week6-8.md

 How to address these challenges?
 Ensembles?
 Regularizations?

-#### Advantages of a MLP NN

-A Universal approximation even with only one hidden layer!
+If the number of nodes is sufficiently large, we can achieve universal approximation even with only one hidden layer!

+#### Back-Propagation

+The life save of the MLP problem!

+From the textbook: "Nowadays, the term ‘back-propagation’ is used somewhat ambiguously."
+- It could mean the original back-propagation algorithm (with inefficient gradient descent)
+- or, more likely, it could mean using only the first part involving the backward error propagation to compute the gradient of J

+### Gradient descent method

 ### Extreme learning Machine (ELM)